-If you are concerned about your symptoms, are unable to follow this rehabilitation plan or have pain other than at the site of your injury please contact the Virtual Fracture Clinic.
+If you are concerned about your symptoms, unable to follow this rehabilitation plan or have not received your appointment letter please contact the Virtual Fracture Clinic team.

 Caring for your injury: Week 1-6

 Remember to wear your boot whenever standing and walking.
 You can remove the boot when resting, at night and to wash and dress.
 Wear a long sock in your boot.